North-East, once infamous for corruption now uses funds for development: Shah | Business

 - India

-Union Home Minister Amit Shah today said there was a time when the Northeast was known for corruption but now the funds sent from Delhi are fully utilized for the development in the region.
+(Eds: Correcting name spelling in para7) Agartala, Jan 21 (PTI): Union Home Minister Amit Shah on Friday said there was a time when the Northeast was known for corruption but now the funds sent from Delhi are fully utilized for the development in the region.

-Addressing the fifty years of statehood day of Tripura through video conferencing said, Shah Prime Minister Narendra Modi has been trying hard to reduce the gap between Delhi and Northeast to ensure speedy development in the Northeastern states.
+Addressing the fifty years of statehood day of Tripura through video conferencing Shah said Prime Minister Narendra Modi has been trying hard to reduce the gap between Delhi and Northeast to ensure speedy development in the Notheastern states.

 The home minister said the plan for Tripura’s development over the next 25 years has been laid out in a vision document `Lakshya Tripura'.